krititehariya30/deta-demo/README.md

 <br>
 Author - kriti Tehariya
 <br>
-I build this to join it with VS code
+I build this to join it with VS